Lifespan: Eishō 3 (1506) to 12/16 of Eiroku 3 (1561)

 After becoming subordinate to the Takeda clan, Nobutomo maintained diplomatic channels with the Imagawa, and, in 1547, joined Yoshimoto in donating long swords to the Fujisan Hongū Sengen Taisha, a major Shintō shrine.
 Yoshimoto further granted to Nobutomo the Inaba manor located in the former territory of a kugyō named Ōgimachi-sanjō Sanemochi, who was a house guest of the Imagawa.
 This may have been to show gratitude for the role played by the Anayama in arranging marriages between the Takeda and the Imagawa.
 Funding was also provided for restoration work on Buddhist texts kept at the Nanshō Temple in Shimoyama attended by followers of the Rinzai sect of Buddhism.

 In 1554, Takeda Shingen, Hōjō Ujiyasu, and Imagawa Yoshimoto entered into a peace accord known as the Kōsōsun-sangoku dōmei, or the Alliance between the Three Provinces of Kai, Sagami, and Suruga.
 This created a diplomatic means to settle differences between these powerful sengoku daimyō, to preserve their borders, to attack Shinano, and to serve as a joint defense to counter the ambitions of daimyō from other provinces, such as Uesugi Kenshin from Echigo Province.
-In 1552, Nobutomo and Komai Kōhakusai (a senior retainer of Shingen) arranged for the marriage of Yoshimoto’s daughter with Takeda Yoshinobu (Shingen’s eldest son) in Sunpu, and the bridal procession for Yoshimoto’s daughter traveled through Kawachi later that year, visiting the Anayama residence en route to Tsutsujigasaki Palace in Kōfu.
+In 1552, Nobutomo and Komai Kōhakusai (a senior retainer of Shingen) arranged for the marriage of Yoshimoto’s daughter, Reishōin, to Takeda Yoshinobu (Shingen’s eldest son) in Sunpu, and her bridal procession passed through Kawachi later that year, visiting the Anayama residence en route to Tsutsujigasaki Palace in Kōfu.

 Nobutomo retired in 1558, and his third son died the following year.
 Nobutomo continued diplomacy with the Imagawa.
 In 1560, after Yoshimoto was killed by Oda forces in the Battle of Okehazama, Nobutomo ensured continuation of the alliance following Imagawa Ujizane’s succession as head of the Imagawa clan.
 Nobutomo died later that year and Ujizane sent condolences to his eldest son, Nobutada.